Data Entry Job Scam

 Fraudsters make high salary job offer to attract the applicant and gather personal and financial information about the applicant.
 A tactic commonly used by fraudsters in their job postersto job seekers.
 They use these tactics to request your personal and financial information such as your contact number, social security number, license number, and bank account information.

-Fraudsters commonly offer money-back guarantee promises to prospective employees in order to gather their personal data and banking information.
-Another trick they used to collect information is sending fake checks to the applicants that appear real.
-Unfortunately, the checks get bounce and people lose their money.
-In this case, the Fraudsters make the applicants responsible for the money.
+Fraudsters commonly offer money-back guarantees to prospective employees in order to gather their personal data and banking information.
+Another trick they use to collect information is by sending fake checks to applicants that appear real.
+Unfortunately, the checks bounce, and people end up losing their money.
+In such cases, the fraudsters make the applicants responsible for the lost amount.

 Administration Fees for Security Purposes

-At any point during the hiring or onboarding process, if the hiring person, managers or employees charge an application fee, a training fee, administration fee, software installation fee, registration fee, or documentation fee, it is a scam.
-Job fraudsters commonly use wire transfers, bank transfers, direct deposits, and checks to steal money.
-Legitimate companies never ask employees to pay any fees or other expenses.
+At any point during the hiring or onboarding process, if the hiring person, manager, or employee requests an application fee, training fee, administration fee, software installation fee, registration fee, or documentation fee, it is a scam.
+Job fraudsters commonly use wire transfers, bank transfers, direct deposits, and fake checks to steal money.
+Legitimate companies never ask employees to pay any fees or cover expenses.

 Caveat Emptor